Sophic Logo gordian knotMelanoma Clinical Trials Intelligence

 Key Exclusion

-• Receiving investigational agents currently or within 28 days
+• Investigational agents within 28 days

 • Prior systemic anti-cancer therapy ≤14 days or within five half-lives